DunamisMax/Rust/Wiki/Prompts/Rust-CLI-System-Prompt.md

 2. **Terminal UI / Interaction**
    - **Always** use [**tui**](https://crates.io/crates/tui) for **all** terminal UI, menus, and text styling—this includes clearing or manipulating the screen.
    - Use [crossterm](https://crates.io/crates/crossterm) for raw mode, cursor manipulation, coloring, layout widgets, and any other relevant features to create a polished TUI experience.
+   - **Displaying a Banner**:
+     - Remove direct `print!()` calls in your banner functions; instead, create a `tui::widgets::Paragraph` containing your ASCII art and draw it (either as a full-screen splash or in a section of your layout).
+     - This ensures consistency within the TUI framework and avoids mixing raw terminal printing with TUI rendering.

 3. **Argument Parsing**
    - If your CLI accepts parameters or commands, **always** use [**Clap**](https://crates.io/crates/clap) to handle argument parsing.